 It is a shipping document certifying that a consignment of 60 barrels of salt beef and tongue shipped to India are prepared in accordance with the requirements of Jewish ritual law.

 The document is dated 1813 and the name of the ship is the Lowther castle.
 We know that Cosmas Stewart was purser on the HEIC ship Lowther Castle and indeed died on that ship in Madras on 11 Aug 1815.
 William T. Drewry also travelled to India on the Lowther Castle, arriving in 1815.

 On the back of the document, there is a note dated 4 Jan 45 (presumably 1845) to "My Dear John" suggesting that he gets the documented translated.
 The note is signed RHS.
-Could this be Cosmas' son Richard Harding Stewart?
+This is probably Cosmas' son Richard Harding Stewart.
 There is no John in either the Drewry or Stewart families but "Dear John" could be John Buschman. , brother-in-law to Charles Stewart Drewry.

 The Letter from Surinam

 (A copy of ?) a letter in Sranan Tongo ('Surinamean tongue', Suriname Creole).
 On the outside is written: "Copy of a Bush Negro's letter.
 'Job' by name of Paramaribo, Surinam, South America. (to entreat a Missiiam (?)
 Clergyman to come and preach the Gospel to them.)
 Petersham, Oct 17th /53."

 We eventually found a translator, who suggests the letter starts as follows: